odisfm/zcx-core/docs/content/reference/template-reference.md

   presssed: PLAY ${me.Index + 8}  # PLAY 9
 ```

+!!! note

+    To read about how zcx handles user-supplied expressions safely, see [this lesson](/lessons/python-context).

 ### complex expressions

 There may be times when then value you want to fill is impractical or impossible to write inside the braces.
 In this case you can use the `vars` option in your yaml config.